 About the Graduate School

 The University of Minnesota, founded in 1851, conferred its first doctoral degree in 1888.
-Medical and law schools also were established in 1888, a graduate school in 1905, and a hospital in 1911.
+Medical and law schools were established in 1888, a graduate school in 1905, and a hospital in 1911.
 Today the University is a world-renowned research institution with 18,000 students enrolled in graduate and professional programs in 15 colleges.
-The Graduate School is an agent of change, excellence, and interdisciplinary collaboration.

-Explore our programs and learn more about the opportunities for advanced study at the University of MN.
+Explore our programs and learn more about the opportunities for advanced study at the University of Minnesota.